Neelum7864/POS-dashboard/README.md

 # demo

-Making of point of sale dashboard!
+Making of point of sale software!